Alexgoon/ason/README.md

 ASON offers greater flexibility, performance, and efficiency when bringing AI into your applications.
 For more details, see [Benefits of ASON over Tool Calling / MCP](#benefits-of-ason-over-tool-calling--mcp).

+> [!Note]
+> ASON is a new library, and its public API may change in future versions.
+If you’d like to see ASON continue to grow, please show your support by **giving it a star!**

 ## Online Demo

 You can try out ASON in a live sample app here:  [**ASON Demo**](https://ason-demo-web--app-resource-cecsbjgqamhmfzcf.centralus-01.azurewebsites.net/)